kadw108/HatWorld/README.md

 * With FestiveWorld mod, hats will overlap the default santa hat (looks bizarre).

 * Hats can't be spawned with Beastmaster.

+* ~~There is a bug that very rarely makes the game crash at random, usually when entering Pebbles' or Moon's rooms.
+It doesn't always happen and I'm not sure what causes it, but I will fix it when I can.
+For now, closing the game with Task Manager and restarting should return things to normal.~~ Hopefully fixed!

 ---